-Cost of revenue, including related party
+Cost of revenue

-Our cost of revenue consists primarily of our data center costs, personnel-related expenses and share-based compensation for our data center operations staff and our customer service team.
-Cost of revenue, including from related party, was €4.3 million, €5.9 million and €5.4 million for the years ended December 31, 2016, 2017 and 2018, respectively.
+Our cost of revenue consists primarily of our data center costs, third-party cloud-related service provider expenses, personnel-related expenses and share-based compensation for our data center operations staff and our customer service team.
+Cost of revenue, was €9.2 million for the year ended December 31, 2019.

-Cost of revenue for the year ended December 31, 2018 decreased by 0.5 million, or 8%, compared to the year ended December 31, 2017 and was primarily driven by lower data center and server depreciation expenses of 0.4 million.
-Our personnel-related costs decreased by 0.1 million due to a decrease in headcount from 60 employees as of December 31, 2017 to 41 employees as of December 31, 2018 and were offset by a 0.1 million increase in share-based compensation.
+Cost of revenue for the year ended December 31, 2019 increased by €3.8 million, or 70%, compared to the year ended December 31, 2018 primarily driven by higher expenses for third-party cloud-related service providers of €3.4 million.
+Our personnel-related costs increased by €0.2 million due to an increase in headcount, and share-based compensation increased by €0.1 million.